The One Maintenance Task That Most Golf Cart Owners Get Wrong

 The Chemistry: What Is Actually in Your Golf Cart Battery’s Electrolyte

 The electrolyte in a flooded lead-acid golf cart battery is a solution of sulfuric acid (H₂SO₄) and water (H₂O).
-The sulfuric acid provides the ionic medium through which electrical current flows between the plates — it is not a passive liquid but an active participant in the energy storage chemistry.
-The water is not filler — it is chemically consumed and regenerated during every charge-discharge cycle.
+The sulfuric acid provides the ionic medium through which electrical current flows between the plates—it is not a passive liquid but an active participant in the energy storage chemistry.
+The water is not a filler—it is chemically consumed and regenerated during every charge-discharge cycle.

 During discharge, the sulfuric acid reacts with the lead plates to form lead sulfate, releasing electrons that power your cart’s motor.
 The concentration of sulfuric acid in the electrolyte decreases during this process.
 During charging, the reverse reaction occurs — lead sulfate converts back to lead dioxide and sponge lead, releasing sulfuric acid back into the electrolyte.
 The acid concentration rises as the battery charges.